-(i) (ii) Two classes in Greek.
-Two classes in Latin. (iii) Two classes in English.
+Two classes in Greek.
+Two classes in Latin.
+Two classes in English.
+History I, Mathematics 1.

-History I, Mathematics 1. (iv) One class in either Physics, Chemistry, Geology or
+One class in either Physics, Chemistry, Geology or

-One class from: History 2, Economics 1, Political Science 1, Philosophy 1, Mathematics 2, a Science.
+One class from: History 2, Economics 1, Political Science 1, Philosophy 1, Mathematics 2, a Science. (vi)

-New Testament Greek, and two of the following: (vii) Hebrew, Biblical Literature, Church History.
+New Testament Greek, and two of the following: Hebrew, Biblical Literature, Church History.

-(viii) †Seven other classes to be taken in not over three of the departments shown on page 27.
+†Seven other classes to be taken in not over three of the departments shown on page 29.
 Six of these classes require University classes as prerequisites.

-Arts students making use of the Divinity Options must indicate Divinity Arts students making use of the Divinity Options must subjects on the University registration card when registering.
+Arts students making use of the Divinity Options must indicate Divinity subjects on the University registration card when registering.
 Students taking Divinity Options must report them to the Bursar.

-†Since Sociology 1 is required in the Divinity course, Arts candidates are strongly recommended to include it as one of these seven classes.
+†Since Sociology I is required in the Divinity course, Arts candidates are strongly recommended to include it as one of these seven classes.

 Students in Divinity must register in the Bursar's Office on Sat.
-September 28th, after consulting with the Dean of Divinity: and they must submit to a medical examination.
+September 26th, after consulting with the Dean of Divinity; and they must submit to a medical examination.